-- In The Way Of Kings, by Brandon Sanderson, Kaladin is nearly convinced that the spren talking to him is a sign of insanity... then Rock bows to her.
+- The Way of Kings (2010) (first book of The Stormlight Archive): Kaladin is nearly convinced that the spren talking to him is a sign of insanity... then Rock bows to her.

 - In the Newsflesh series, Shaun has been hallucinating his dead sister George In the third book, when they break into the CDC (again), they meet up with a clone of George.
 Needless to say, Shaun is very surprised that Becks and Mahir can also see her.
 Not that Becks and Mahir take it very well, as their blog entries at the end of the chapter show.

 - Sophie Collins from The Infernal Devices has a touch of the Sight, which is how Charlotte let her work for them.

 - At the beginning of the Deverry cycle, Jill is a young girl who can see the Wildfolk, and has learned never, ever to mention this to adults.
 She's very surprised when she sees Nevyn reacting to the gnome that follows her about.